MilaimKas/PyBayesAB/README.md

 ## Foreword

 This code was initially developed for teaching purposes and is not optimized for production use.
-I wanted to learn some advanced Python features such as mixins class and play with pyplot.
+I wanted to learn some advanced Python features such as mixins class, class operations and play with pyplot.
 However, the code is functional and can be used for Bayesian AB testing, it provides a good starting point for understanding Bayesian statistics in the context of AB testing and even allows for complex scenarios with composite models.
 It is a good middle ground between online calculators and full-fledged libraries like PyMC.

 ## Installation